 and sometimes varies for different releases of a platform.
 On

-Start menu > Control Panel > Java Control
+Start menu > Control Panel > Java.

-The first three options enable the software protections, but behave a bit differently.
+In the Mixed Code section of the Advanced Tab, the first three options enable the software protections, but behave a bit differently.

 The mixed code protection options can also be set by using the